google/zetasql/docs/one-pager.md

 The alias `BirthYear` is not ambiguous because it resolves to the same underlying column, `Singers.BirthYear`.

-#### Implicit aliases
-<a id="implicit_aliases"></a>

-In the `SELECT` list, if there is an expression that does not have an explicit alias, ZetaSQL assigns an implicit alias according to the following rules.
-There can be multiple columns with the same alias in the `SELECT` list.

-+  For identifiers, the alias is the identifier.
-For example, `SELECT abc` implies `AS abc`.
-+  For path expressions, the alias is the last identifier in the path.
-For example, `SELECT abc.def.ghi` implies `AS ghi`.
-+  For field access using the "dot" member field access operator, the alias is the field name.
-For example, `SELECT (struct_function()).fname` implies `AS fname`.

-In all other cases, there is no implicit alias, so the column is anonymous and cannot be referenced by name.
-The data from that column will still be returned and the displayed query results may have a generated label for that column, but the label cannot be used like an alias.

-In a `FROM` clause, `from_item`s are not required to have an alias.
-The following rules apply:

-+  If there is an expression that does not have an explicit alias, ZetaSQL assigns an implicit alias in these cases:
-   +  For identifiers, the alias is the identifier.
-For example, `FROM abc` implies `AS abc`.
-   +  For path expressions, the alias is the last identifier in the path.
-For example, `FROM abc.def.ghi` implies `AS ghi`
-   +  The column produced using `WITH OFFSET` has the implicit alias `offset`.
-+  Table subqueries do not have implicit aliases.
-+  `FROM UNNEST(x)` does not have an implicit alias.

 #### Range variables
 <a id="range_variables"></a>